nabto/edge-device-webrtc/README.md

 ```

 ## Running

+To start the device you must first either have RTP feeds or an RTSP server started.
+If you do not already have these, see [the sections below](#gstreamer-rtp-feeds) on how to start these.

 Before starting the example, you need a device configured in the Nabto Cloud Console.
 This requires you to configure a fingerprint.
 To obtain this, run the example application with the `--create-key` argument:

 ```